Shanna, Bursar and Bookstore Manager

 Lac Courte Oreilles Ojibwa Community College

-Seeing other members of the college community take advantage of the opportunity that Woksape Oyate presented, Shanna enrolled at Capella University with the intent of obtaining her bachelor’s degree online while working full-time at the college.
+It was then that Shanna enrolled at Capella University with the intent of obtaining her bachelor’s degree online while working full-time at the college.

-When the college created the position of bursar, Shanna applied, and using the knowledge she gained while pursuing her bachelor’s degree in business management, was selected.
-The use of intellectual capital was never more apparent as Shanna took the role of Bursar and molded it to become an efficient part of the way students do business with the college.
+When the college created the position of bursar, Shanna applied, and using the knowledge she gained while pursuing her bachelor’s degree in business management, was hired.
+Shanna took the role of Bursar and molded it to become an efficient part of the way students do business with the college.